Durgapur Thermal Power Station

 Durgapur Thermal Power Station is located near Waria Railway Station, 6 km from Durgapur railway station in West Bengal.
 The power plant is one of the coal based power plants of DVC.

 Power plant

-DTPS was set up in the sixties of last century with two 75 MW units and one 140 MW unit in the first stage.
-Another 210 MW unit was added to the plant in the early eighties to augment supplies to the growing industrial demand.
+DTPS was set up in the 1960s with two 75 MW units and one 140 MW unit in the first stage.
+Another 210 MW unit was added to the plant in the early 1980s to augment supplies to the growing industrial demand.
 The first 2 units of the Station had to be de-commissioned after a fire accident in 1985.

 Installed capacity

 U#3 has ABL make boilers and GE make turbine-generators, while U#4 has boiler, turbine and generator are of BHEL make.